-After painful breakups, it’s not only hard to do this; it’s incredibly fierce!
+After painful breakups, it’s not only hard to do this; it’s fierce!

-Instead, you need to know that you deserve love, that you trust the universe to guide you.
+Instead, you need to know that you deserve love and trust the universe to guide you.
 You have to let go.
-Let go of your walls, let go of your plans, let go of your single-focused idea of exactly what your life should be.
-Hand it over.
-Let the bigger picture unfold.
+Let go of your walls, plans, and the single-focused idea of exactly how your life should be.
+Hand it over and allow the bigger picture to unfold.

 Not everyone wants a relationship.
 I guess some people may be happier alone.
 But be honest with yourself.

-And when you do feel called to move forward and know that it’s finally time to love someone, that’s exactly what you’ll do.
+And when you feel called to move forward and know it’s finally time to love someone, that’s exactly what you’ll do.

 Do you want to read more about relationships?
 Check out these thought-provoking quotes from Esther Perel here.